Orange Beauty Flowering Quince

 Quite the paradox in the landscape; firey orange flowers cover the branches in spring, but after that recedes to the background with limited ornamental qualities; best used in the garden or as a low barrier, needs frequent pruning

 Orange Beauty Flowering Quince features showy orange cup-shaped flowers along the branches in early spring before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval leaves do not develop any appreciable fall color.
 The fruits are showy yellow pomes displayed in mid fall.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

 This plant is primarily grown as an ornamental, but it's also valued for its edible qualities.
 The bitter fruit is most often used in the following ways: